 We Get to the Heart of the Matter

-The Graziadio School of Business and Management and the Center for Applied Research are committed to developing values-centered leaders and advancing responsible business practice through scholarship.
+The Graziadio Business School is committed to developing values-centered leaders and advancing responsible business practice.
 Pepperdine University is proud to uphold its mission to practice thought leadership and social responsibility through the applied learning and research of its faculty and student body.